capttrousers/quickdata/README.md

 ## Tool to generate random data in csv form, built using node.js and vue.js.

-### Skip to step 4 if you have git and node installed.
+### Skip to step 5 if you have git, sqlite3 and node installed.
 The rest of the instructions are OS agnostic.

 1. Install [Node.js](https://nodejs.org/en/)
 2. Install [SQLite3](https://sqlite.org/) by downloading the DLL(s) and putting it in C:\WINDOWS\system32